Hip Replacement Surgery

 One preparation which can help all hip replacement surgery patients is social planning.
 As walking aids will be needed and mobility severely restricted for several weeks after the operation, assistance is typically needed for those who live alone.
 Arrangements need to be made for help from family, friends or a care professional, with everyday tasks such as bathing, cooking and shopping.

 During Hip Replacement Surgery

 Professor Ali Ghoz’s minimally invasive procedures are carried out under a combined spinal anaesthetic and a light general sedation.
 This is entirely safe and is proven to reduce any possible complications during joint replacement surgery.

-A urinary catheter is used as the morphine given for pain relief invariably results in patients finding it difficult to pass urine for 12-18 hours.
+A urinary catheter is used as the drugs given for pain relief invariably result in patients finding it difficult to pass urine for 12-18 hours.
 Removing the catheter is a very straightforward process and not painful at all.

 Pain relief after the surgery is down to the individual patients’ needs in accordance to the anaesthetist’s direction.

 During surgery, the surgeon removes both the damaged bone and cartilage, before placing the new joint, and ensuring that optimal alignment and function are restored.

 The materials used for the artificial hip joints will vary, but are typically made up of the socket component (usually plastic, although a metal outer shell can be used) and the ball component (usually metal).
 The type of prosthesis which is chosen will be determined by the needs of the individual.